 Physocarpus opulifolius Ninebark ‘Little Devil’ and ‘Tiny Wine’ (Proven Winners) 3-4′ dwarf deciduous shrub.
 Dwarf ninebark with deep burgundy foliage.
 Ninebark ‘Little Devil’ has a dense, rounded habit and is the perfect native plant for a small space garden or landscape accent where a spot of color is needed.
 Clusters of small pinkish white flowers appear in spring and provide cheerful contrast against the dark foliage.
 Ninebark is native to most of the US.
 ‘Tiny Wine’ is another dwarf ninebark we carry, similar to ‘Little Devil’.

-Lindera benzoin Spicebush 6- 12' with a broad, rounded habit.
+Lindera benzoin Spicebush 6- 12′ with a broad, rounded habit.
 Blooms in early spring.
 Spicebush is a dioecious shrub with male and female flowers on separate plants.
 The the male flowers are larger and showier than females.
 Flowers of female plants will produce bright red drupes in fall that attract to birds.
 Female plants will need a male pollinator in order to set the red fruit.
 Good fall color in yellow and orange.
+It is also the host plant for the spicebush swallowtail butterfly, making it a top pick for a wildlife habitat garden.
 Spicebush leaves are aromatic.